Kevin Guthrie

-Kevin Guthrie (born 21 March 1988) is a Scottish actor.
-His best known roles are Ally in Sunshine on Leith (2013), Ewan Tavendale in Terence Davies's Sunset Song (2015), and Abernathy in the first 2 Fantastic Beast films - Fantastic Beast and where to find them (2016), and Fantastic Beast: The Crimes of Grindelwald (2018).
+Kevin Guthrie (born 21 March 1988) is a Scottish former actor.
+His best known roles are Ally in Sunshine on Leith (2013), Ewan Tavendale in Terence Davies's Sunset Song (2015), and Abernathy in the first two Fantastic Beast films - Fantastic Beasts and Where to Find Them (2016), and Fantastic Beasts: The Crimes of Grindelwald (2018).
 He also performed the lead role in Peter Pan at the King's Theatre, Glasgow, in 2011.

 On 16 April 2021, Guthrie was convicted of a sexual assault that occurred in 2017 for which he was sentenced to three years in prison and placed on the Sexual Offenders Register indefinitely.
-He was freed in May 2022 after his sentence was reduced to two years on appeal.
+He was released in May 2022 after his sentence was reduced to two years on appeal.

 Career

 Guthrie attended the PACE Youth Theatre in Paisley and appeared in small roles in television and film.
 He studied at the Royal Conservatoire of Scotland (then the Royal Scottish Academy of Music and Drama).
 He left after receiving the title role in the National Theatre of Scotland's production of Peter Pan in 2010, graduating later in 2011 with a BA in Acting.

 Alongside theatre work, including a role in 2013's Macbeth starring James McAvoy at Trafalgar Studios, Guthrie had a starring role in 2013's musical drama Sunshine on Leith.
 He appeared in the pilots of the British sitcoms Two Doors Down (2013) and Miller's Mountain (2014), but both roles were recast when these series were commissioned for a full series.
-In 2015 he acted in Robert Carlyle's directorial debut The Legend of Barney Thomson and in the role of Ewan Tavendale in Terence Davies's adaptation of the novel Sunset Song, opposite Agyness Deyn.
+In 2015, he acted in Robert Carlyle's directorial debut The Legend of Barney Thomson and in the role of Ewan Tavendale in Terence Davies's adaptation of the novel Sunset Song, opposite Agyness Deyn.

-In 2016 Guthrie appeared in Gillies MacKinnon's remake of the 1949 Ealing Studios classic Whisky Galore!.
+In 2016, Guthrie appeared in Gillies MacKinnon's remake of the 1949 Ealing Studios classic Whisky Galore!.
 The film was widely released in the UK in May 2017.
 Later in the year, he appeared in Christopher Nolan's war epic Dunkirk.
-In 2020 he portrayed Fergus Suter in the Netflix historical sports drama TV miniseries The English Game.
+In 2020, he portrayed Fergus Suter in the Netflix historical sports drama TV miniseries The English Game.

 Following his conviction for sexual assault in April 2021, Guthrie was dropped by BBC Scotland from his role on Inside Central Station, of which he narrated the first two seasons.
-Shows featuring Guthrie were also removed from the BBC iPlayer.
+Shows featuring Guthrie were also removed from BBC iPlayer.